 2. Higher Premiums Due to Costs

 As you may have guessed from their more expensive parts and repairs, EVs typically cost more to insure than petrol or diesel cars.
 Baseline premiums for EVs tend to be higher than equivalent ICE cars, but this may go down as global EV supply chains continue to develop.
+If you're in Vermont, consider exploring Vermont auto insurance options that cater to EVs, ensuring you find a policy that balances cost and coverage effectively.

 3. Battery Coverage